How to Choose the Perfect Pair of Flip Flops and Look Awesome

 Don’t Forget Style

 Flip-flop style is also important.
 They need to look stylish for the reason that if you think they’re ugly, it’s highly likely you won’t even wear them and they’ll sit at the back of your wardrobe collecting dust.
-Consider everything above when choosing your flip-flop style and see if the functionality and style of the flip-flop meets your needs.
+Consider everything above when choosing your flip-flop style and see if the functionality and style of the flip-flop meet your needs.

 Simple is always safe as are darker more neutral colors as they’ll show less dirt.